PacHashs/BloodHorn-Dev/README.md

 - Git (for cloning repositories)
 - Python 3.7 or later (for build tools)
 - A C compiler (GCC on Linux/macOS, Visual Studio on Windows)
-- EDK2 (already included as a submodule)
+- EDK2 (EDK2 modules and packages that are needed are already included . )
 - A healthy sense of adventure (and definitely a backup of your boot partition)

 ### Setting Up the Build Environment